The Bankrate promise

 Ways to save on homeowners insurance coverage

-If you are struggling with the cost of your home insurance and have trouble making the monthly payments, finding ways to save on your home insurance could bring your budget some relief.
+If you are struggling with the cost of your home insurance, finding ways to save on your premium could bring your budget some relief.
 Consider the following ideas to lower your rates:

 - Bundling: Buy your car and home insurance with the same carrier to receive a discount.